mateuscdias/vectorial-calculus-module/README.md

 # vectorial-calculus-module
-A simple module for Python to execute operations between two known vectors
+A simple library in C to execute operations between two known vectors, this library was created to practice the creation and implementation of header files.